Amazon for Brand Owners

 When you have an authentic brand others want to copy, your listing can be hijacked, meaning others sell a counterfeit or similar version of your product(s).
 As a Brand Owner, you need to be vigilant so as to not fall victim to product listing hijacking.
 This tactic can be applied to steal both sales and sales rank position in a given category.

 Understanding inventory needs for FBA

-Inventory planning and management is critical to an Amazon store running FBA.
+Inventory planning and management is critical to an Amazon store utilizing Fullfillment by Amazon (FBA).
 If your product isn’t available, your customer has multiple competitors to choose from.
 If you don’t meet inventory requirements, you also face dropped sales rank and Amazon removing your product listing from its search page.
 On the flip side, having too much inventory takes up more space in Amazon warehouses, leading to higher costs for you.
 Finding the balance is crucial.
 This can be a huge challenge to a first time brand owner when Amazon has no inventory history to fall back on.

 Offer your Amazon customers and potential buyers an enhanced brand-centric collection of products whether they’re on a desktop or mobile phone.
 An Amazon Brand Store will help your business become a distinctive company in the ever-growing competitive world of Amazon.

 Amazon • Google Ads • Google Shopping • Organic SEO